• Home |

 Exotic 9MM Ammo: Explained and Ranked by Experts at Ammo.com

-Exotic 9mm ammo is creative, to say the least, but is it worth your hard-earned money?
+Exotic 9mm ammo is interesting, but is it worth your hard-earned money?
+Can you trust your life with unconventional bullets such as external hollow points?

-Yes, but I don't recommend trusting just any exotic 9mm ammo.
+Yes – but I don't recommend trusting just any exotic 9mm ammo.

 Most exotic ammo should only be used in a controlled environment, such as at the gun range, while other rounds are definitely worth loading into your EDC.